AccessibilityRG/HUGOS/docs/Install_readme.md

 - PostGIS 2.1
 - Python 3.4 and modules listed in [table below](#PythonModules).

-Following docs shows how to set up everything.
+Following docs shows how to set up everything using Ubuntu (Linux) operation system.
+If you don't have Ubuntu computer available consider using e.g. Amazon Web Services (more information here).
 ### How to?
 - Install all required softwares and Python modules
 - Configure Postgres/PostGIS
 - Create Postgres/PostGIS database for:
     - Instagram